drorlab/pensa/CONTRIBUTING.md

 ## Versioning

-The project adheres to the semantic versioning guidelines, as outlined at https://semver.org/ (Work in progress, see [#123](https://github.com/cbeleites/PENSA/issues/123)).
+The project adheres to the semantic versioning guidelines, as outlined at https://semver.org/ (Work in progress, see *an example issues*).

 Briefly, the version string has the form `x.y.z` (or `major.minor.patch`), where the major number gets incremeted if a release introduces breaking changes, the minor one after any changes in functionality (new features of bugfixes), and the patch number is increased after any trivial change.
 If a major or minor number is incremented, all subsequent ones are set to zero.